Things to do around Tunis Village

 The story of those artificial waterfalls started in October 1968 when the Egyptian government decided to use Wadi El-Rayan’s land for excess agricultural drainage.
 Before agricultural drainage poured into Lake Qaroun.
 However, the lake can only take a certain amount of drainage water.
 Thus, there was a pressing need to find an alternative drainage basin, and the big natural depression of Wadi Rayan was found suitable.
 The project was officially finished and inaugurated in January 1973 and with it created the only waterfalls in Egypt.

-Lake Qarun is one of Egypt’s richest and most treasured natural landmarks.
-It is in fact Egypt’s largest salt lake.
-Lake Qarun received its protectorate status, not only because of its obvious beauty and importance for birds and people, but also for its unparalleled historical, natural and scientific importance.
-It lies some 45 meters below sea level and occupies the lowest, northern section of the Fayoum depression.
+Lake Qarun is Egypt’s largest salt lake.
+It received its protectorate status, not only for its importance for migrating birds, but also for its unparalleled historical, natural and scientific importance.
+It lies about 45 meters below sea level and occupies the lowest, northern section of the Fayoum depression.

 Qasr Qaroun Temple